iamjoncannon/drop-rs/readme.md

 > This is a development version of the utility.
 Please post questions in the Github issues.

-Declarative cli-based api management utility.
+Declarative cli-based api management utility with strong IaC support.

 Main features: